Watts-College/cpp-523-sum-2022/schedule.md

 The mini assessments typically consist of three multiple-choice or matching questions to guage your understanding of the previous week's lectures and lab.
 If you understood everything on the labs you should do fine on the mini assessments.

-**Mini-assessments open on Saturday and close Tuesday at 11:59pm (AZ time).** You have 30 minutes to complete an assessment once they start.
-You can take it at any time Sat-Tues.
+**Mini-assessments 1-5 open on Saturday and close Tuesday at 11:59pm (AZ time), mini-assessment 6 opens on a Monday and closes on a Thursday at 11:59pm (AZ time).** You have 30 minutes to complete an assessment once they start.
+You can take it at any time while it is open.